cloud66/help-old/_posts/building-your-stack/1920-06-18-sinatra-stacks.md

   </li>
 </ul>

-These commands can be specified in the UI, but also in your manifest file:
+These commands can be specified in the UI, but also in your [manifest file](/stack-definition/manifest-files.html):

 {% highlight yaml %}
 development:
-    padrino:
+    sinatra:
         configuration:
             custom_build_command: rake db:seed
             custom_deploy_command: rake db:migrate
 {% endhighlight %}

 <h2 id="connect">Connect to your database</h2>
-If a database is detected, it will automatically be provisioned as required (including the database itself), and environment variables will be created.
+If a database is detected, they will automatically be provisioned as required (including the database itself), and environment variables will be created.
 You will need to update your code with the environment variables you wish to use, for example `MYSQL_URL`.

 Should you wish to change the database username/password after build, you will have to do this manually, which will involve recreating backup jobs to reflect the new values.

-<h3>Examples of connecting to your database</h3>
 <div class="notice">
     <h3>Note</h3>
   <p>You can use <a href="http://yamllint.com/" target="_blank">Yamllint.com</a> to check your YAML syntax before committing.</p>
 </div>

+<h3>Examples of connecting to your database:</h3>
 <h3>Active Record</h3>

 **MySQL YML**